dublr/dublr/DublrAPI.md

 Buys as many tokens as can be afforded given the payable ETH value of the function call.
 Sell orders are purchased in increasing order of price, until the current mint price is reached, at which point any remaining ETH balance is used to mint tokens at the current mint price.
 Optionally, minting can be disabled by calling `buy(false)`.

-If a buyer buys DUBLR tokens from a sell order, the DUBLR tokens are transferred from the orderbook to the buyer, and the ETH equivalent is transferred from the buyer to the seller, minus market fees.
+If a buyer buys DUBLR tokens from a sell order, the DUBLR tokens are transferred from the orderbook to the buyer, and the ETH equivalent is transferred from the buyer to the seller, minus market maker fees (effectively charged to the seller, not the buyer).

-Because change is given if the buyer sends an ETH amount that is not a whole multiple of the token price (after fee deduction), the buyer must be able to receive ETH payments.
+Because change is given if the buyer sends an ETH amount that is not a whole multiple of the token price, the buyer must be able to receive ETH payments.
 In other words, the buyer account must either be a non-contract wallet (an EOA), or a contract that implements one of the payable `receive()` or `fallback()` functions to receive payment.

 Note that there is a limit to the number of sell orders that can be bought per call to `buy()` to prevent uncontrolled resource (gas) consumption DoS attacks, so you may need to call `buy()` multiple times to spend the requested ETH amount on buy orders or minting.
 Any unused amount is refunded to the buyer with a `RefundChange` event issued.
 A refund is also issued if the amount of ETH paid with the call to `buy()` is not an even multiple of the token price (i.e. change is given where appropriate).

-Note that a market taker fee of 0.1% is charged from the ETH order amount, on top of the price of sell orders that are bought from the built-in decentralized exchange (DEX).
 For coins that are minted, the full ETH amount sent by the buyer is collected as a minting fee, and exchanged for DUBLR tokens.

 ## Owner API